Founders of THE EAGLES

 By 1958 although busy, the group was losing its way.
 Enter Vic Crocombe and Aubin Heard, two men who were to have a profound effect on the future of this small group.
 They commended the "EAGLES" and its aims but suggested it should include administrators who could advise the smaller country clubs on finance, course care, and design while the low markers gave clinics and demonstrations.

-A formal meeting was called and with the help of Rugby's "BABAS" constitution, the "EAGLES" Golfing Society was formed with Aubin Heard, President, Dr John Gillett, Club Captain, and Noel Osmand, Secretary.
+A formal meeting was called and with the help of Rugby's "BAABAAS" constitution, the "EAGLES" Golfing Society was formed with Aubin Heard, President, Dr John Gillett, Club Captain, and Noel Osmand, Secretary.
 After a hearty discussion the Eagle emblem and Red Jacket designed by Brian Osmand was approved.

 The objects of the Society were to "promote golf and good fellowship" always ancillary to the local golf association.